01

 07

-When Your Customer Is an Algorithm: Observer-Agnostic Business Design
+When Your Customer Is an Algorithm

 Your next most important customer might not have eyes.
 It will not appreciate your origin story.
 But it will reject your API if response time exceeds 200ms.
-The TDD cascade is observer-agnostic: for machine customers, L0 becomes a formal specification and L1 collapses — the signal IS the specification.
+The specification cascade is observer-agnostic: for machine customers, L0 becomes a formal specification and L1 collapses — the signal IS the specification.
 No perception gap.
 No non-ergodicity.
 Validation becomes deterministic.
 For hybrid customers (AI shopping agents, procurement algorithms), the machine narrows and the human decides.
 Unspecified value is invisible value.

 Observer-agnostic designL1 collapseMachine customersHybrid decision systems